Paola, Malta

 Paola is renowned for the Ħal Saflieni Hypogeum, the Basilica of Christ the King (the largest church in the Maltese Islands), Antoine de Paule Square and its shopping centres, the Good Friday procession, and its football club, Hibernians FC.
 The Mariam Al-Batool Mosque, the only mosque in Malta, as well as an Islamic Cultural Centre are found in Paola.
 The country's correctional facilities (Corradino prison) and the largest burial grounds, the Addolorata Cemetery are also within the limits of Paola.

 There are two parish churches, one dedicated to Christ the King and the other to Our Lady of Lourdes.
-The feast of Christ the King is celebrated on the fourth Sunday of July and Our Lady of Lourdes is celebrated on the first Sunday after 17 August.
+The feast of Christ the King is celebrated on the last Sunday of July and Our Lady of Lourdes is celebrated on the first Sunday after 17 August.
 The parish also has a Franciscan church dedicated to Saint Anthony, in the Għajn Dwieli zone of the parish.
 St. Ubaldesca Church is the oldest church in Paola and was the first parish church there.
 In 2008 the church underwent minimal restoration.
 Villa Perellos, named after grand master Ramon Perellos y Roccaful, is a local historical landmark.

+When the Order of St John came to Malta, a big part from Paola to Birmula, was named all Birmula but they changed them to 3 towns.
+A big part named Fgura and another big part, near dock 6 became Paola.